 A 2019 survey from the Association of International Certified Professional Accountants found that only 9% of accounting firm partners identify as non-White.

 Another study from the Association of Accountants and Financial Professionals in Business found that only 8.9% of accountants and auditors identified as Hispanic or Latino, 8.5% identified as Black or African American, and 12% identified as Asian.
-In total, these group represent almost 30% of professional accountants, but their proportion in partner levels are much lower than that.
+In total, these groups represent almost 30% of professional accountants, but their proportion in partner levels are much lower than that.

 A similar report from the United Kingdom found only 11 out of almost 3,000 (or 0.4%) of equity partners in the Big Four firms in the U.K. are Black, compared with their population representation of 3.3%.